TylerTemp/SaintsField/README.md

 Unlike `NaghthyAttributes`/`Odin`, `SaintsField` does not have a decorator like `Tag`, or `GroupBox` that puts several fields into one place because it does not inject a global `CustomEditor`.

-For the same reason, it can not handle `NonSerializedField` and `AutoPropertyField`.
+For the same reason, it can not handle `NonSerializedField` and `AutoPropertyField` (unless you give a `[field: SerializedFile]` decorator to make it as a normal property).
 Because they are all not `PropertyAttribute`.

 **Other Drawers**